 We are Cleveland wedding photographers for the couple that values legacy and authentic moments captured.
 We love telling wedding stories in a way even your grandchildren will feel like they experienced your day with you.
 We also photography a select number of senior pictures and information can be found on our SENIOR PHOTO page here.
 Dragonfly Photography is based in Cleveland, Ohio with destinations world wide.

-If you put something bright and colorful in front of me, I will most likely become a very happy (and probably odd looking) creative type.
-I’m not debating that I am most always a very odd photographer type.
-Just ask my husband, who is so kind as to pull the car to a screeching halt at a moments notice when I notice something photography worthy… But there are times when I tend to act fairly normal.
+If you put something bright and colorful in front of me, I will most likely become a very happy (and probably odd-looking) creative type.
+I’m not debating that I am almost always a very odd photographer type.
+Just ask my husband, who is so kind as to pull the car to a screeching halt at a moment’s notice when I notice something photography worthy… But there are times when I tend to act fairly normal.
 I drink coffee at coffee shops, shopping is my favorite “hobby” and I enjoy the art museum although, to be fair, I act a little strange there too. 😉

 One of the things I love the most in photography is some kind of symmetry.
 I do love the great outdoors, as much as I protest it.
 And by love, I definitely mean… I love looking at it from a safe distance… just to be very clear. 😉 Our world is beautiful and that isn’t lost on me but I will say a really beautiful building usually tops my list.